SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q12: What is Middleware in Next.js?**

 Middleware runs before a request is completed.
 It can check the request and decide to allow, block, redirect, or rewrite the user before reaching a page or API.

-why:
+why?

 Authentication / Protect routes
 Redirect users based on role or login
 Request → Middleware → (Allow / Redirect / Rewrite / Block) → Page/API Route